-If there is difficulty inserting the gage, check for burrs or dents on the ends.
+If there is difficulty inserting the gage, check Note for burrs or dents on the ends.
 Lightly sand as needed; this will not affect the pitch.

-10. With the pitch setting gage in place, rotate the blade to low pitch until the pitch pin is touching the pitch setting gage.
+9. With the pitch setting gage in place, rotate each blade to low pitch until the pitch pin is touching the pitch setting gage.
 Snug the two clamping bolts for the corresponding blade barrel to prevent unwanted rotation of the blade.

-FIGURE 5.
+FIGURE 3.
 PITCH SETTING GAGE DETAIL

-- 11. Remove the pitch setting gage from the hub. - 12.
-Repeat steps 8-10 for the opposite blade. - 13.
-Using a calibrated torque wrench, torque the thru mount bolts and then clamp bolts in a criss-cross pattern.
-Tighten the bolts in several passes up to full torque, such as 100, 175, and 240 in-lbs torque.
-See Table 1 or hub decal for other units of bolt torque. - 14.
+- 10. Remove the pitch setting gage from the hub. - 11.
+Using a calibrated torque wrench, torque the clamp bolts in a criss-cross pattern.
+Tighten the bolts in several passes up to full torque, such as 100, 175, and 240 inlbs torque.
+See Table 1 or hub decal for other units of bolt torque. - 13.
 Check the propeller blades for track.
 The blades should track within 3/16" of each other at the tip.
 Note that setting the pitch accurately is more important than track from blade to blade.